Mixed Vegetables (with Salt, Frozen, Drained, Cooked, Boiled) (1 Package (10 Oz) Yields) and Chicken Breast (100 G)

 How to consume chicken breast, mixed vegetables (with salt, frozen, drained, cooked, boiled) without glucose spikes

-Add a small amount of healthy fats such as avocado, nuts, or a drizzle of olive oil to your meal.
-This can help slow down the absorption of glucose.
+Add a source of healthy fats, such as avocado or a handful of nuts, to your meal.
+This can help slow down the absorption of carbohydrates.

 Stay Hydrated